 - Dreams about losing my mother

 - Severe anxiety when my mother left town

 - Verbal bullying.
 Kids can be cruel.
 Words, especially, can hurt.
 My sister once had a “friend” get angry at her by using the words: “You think everyone should take pity on you because your father is dead.”
 We were in 4th grade.

-- Unfortunate experiences driven by adults.
-My sister and I once sat through a presentation on being safe around power lines, etc, and listened to the presenter walk the audience through our father's accident.
+- Unfortunate experiences are driven by adults.
+My sister and I once sat through a presentation on being safe around power lines, etc, and listened to the presenter walk the audience through our father’s accident.
 Another example is from high school when my physics teacher in high school elaborated in detail about the impact of volts on the human heart.

-What to Do to Help a Grieving Child
+How Do You Help a Grieving Child